Chevrolet Impala: 2006

-Available trim levels at the time of introduction of the ninth generation were the LS, LT, LTZ, and the SS.
+Available trim levels at the time of introduction of the ninth generation were the LS, LT, LTZ and SS.
 Six-passenger seating was available as an option on the LS and LT models only.
 Leather upholstery was standard on LTZ models and optional on LT models.
-The ninth generation Impala featured a wood trim center console with chrome accents on all major control buttons.
+The ninth-generation Impala featured a wood trim center console with chrome accents on all major control buttons.
 The dashboard featured a chrome Impala logo embedded in the wood grain trim that runs across the dashboard and onto the doors.
 The control knobs found throughout the vehicle's cockpit were similar to those found in Buick models as well as the Cadillac DTS, all of which featured a similar center console.
 Another interior revision was the location of the cup holders, which were moved beneath the midsection of the vehicle's center console.

-The LS was the base model.
-It offered steel wheels with wheel covers (later alloy wheels), an AM/FM stereo with single-disc (six-disc optional) CD player and MP3 capability, SiriusXM, auxiliary input jack, six speakers, keyless entry, air conditioning, cloth seating surfaces, and a choice of two front bucket or a split front bench seat.
+The LS was the base model, offering steel wheels with wheel covers (later alloy wheels), an AM/FM stereo with single-disc (six-disc optional) CD player and MP3 capability, XM Satellite Radio, auxiliary input jack, six speakers, keyless entry, air conditioning, cloth seating surfaces, and a choice of two front bucket or a split front bench seat.
 The LT was the mid-range model.
 It offered alloy wheels, and optional front heated seats.
-The LTZ was the most luxurious model: it offered heated leather seats, an AM/FM stereo with CD/MP3 capability (six-disc optional), SiriusXM, a Bose eight-speaker premium sound system, a power sunroof, security system, and OnStar.
+The LTZ was the most luxurious model: it offered heated leather seats, an AM/FM stereo with CD/MP3 capability (six-disc optional), XM radio, a Bose eight-speaker premium sound system, a power sunroof, security system, and OnStar.
 The SS was the top-of-the-line model, which offered a 5.3-liter V8 engine, heated leather SS embroidered seats, unique eighteen-inch machined-finished alloy wheels, and SS badging.
 The SS trim line was discontinued after 2009, leaving the LTZ as the top-of-the-line model for 2010.
 A mechanical refresh for 2012 brought the revised 3.6-liter V6 (with variable valve timing) to all trims as the single engine offering, paired with an updated 6-speed automatic transmission.
 The new combination once again pushed the Impala to a 300-horsepower rating, and continued with the Impala Limited from 2014 to 2016.